Anna Mae Aquash: Activism

 In January 1975, Aquash worked with the Menominee Warriors Society in the month-long armed occupation of the Alexian Brothers Novitiate at Gresham, Wisconsin.
 The Catholic abbey had been closed and abandoned, and the Menominee wanted the property returned to the tribe, as the land had originally been appropriated by the Alexian Brothers for their mission.
 That year, Aquash was arrested twice on federal weapons-related charges, but was quickly released.
 Her second release was shortly before she was assassinated.

-Aquash's releases from jail heightened internal AIM suspicions, created by a disinformation campaign that Aquash might be a government informant.
-Leaders were nervous since they had discovered in late 1974 that Douglas Durham, a prominent member who by then had been appointed as head of security for AIM, was an FBI informant.
-Aquash had denounced Durham.
-The officials expelled him from AIM in February 1975 at a public press conference.
+Aquash's releases from jail heightened internal AIM suspicions, created by a disinformation campaign, that Aquash might be a government informant.
+Leaders were nervous since they had discovered on March 12, 1975, that Douglas Durham, a prominent member who by then had been appointed as head of security for AIM, was an FBI informant.
+Durham had gained the trust of leaders in AIM over the two years he went undetected.
+He created his false appearance by, "dyeing his hair black, wearing contact lenses and adopting the AIM-style dress - ribbon shirts, turquoise and silver jewellery and beadwork."
+Aquash had suspected and denounced Durham.
+The officials expelled him from AIM in March 1975 at a public press conference.

-According to biographer Johanna Brand, by the spring of 1975 Aquash was "recognized and respected as an organizer in her own right and was taking an increasing role in the decision-making of AIM policies and programs."
+According to biographer Johanna Brand, by the spring of 1975, Aquash was "recognized and respected as an organizer in her own right and was taking an increasing role in the decision-making of AIM policies and programs."
 She was close to AIM leaders Leonard Peltier and Dennis Banks.
 She and Banks had developed an intimate relationship beginning in the summer of 1974, although he was in a common-law marriage with another woman.

-When Banks went into hiding, Aquash and Darlene (Ka-Mook) Nichols joined him at various times in late 1975 as he along with Peltier and others moved throughout the West for several months in a R.V., lent by Marlon Brando, an AIM sympathizer.
+When Banks went into hiding, Aquash and Darlene (Ka-Mook) Nichols joined him at various times in late 1975 as he, along with Peltier and others, moved throughout the West for several months in an R.V. lent by actor Marlon Brando, an AIM sympathizer.
 According to Ka-Mook Nichols, while camping in Washington in October 1975, Peltier bragged to her, Annie Mae and others about shooting the two FBI agents on June 26, 1975.

-On November 14, 1975, while heading south through Oregon, a state trooper pulled over the R.V., full of guns and explosives, and ordered everybody out.
+On November 14, 1975, while they were heading south through Oregon, a state trooper pulled over the R.V., full of guns and explosives, and ordered everybody out.
 Peltier and Banks escaped, but Kenny Loud Hawk, Russ Redner, Aquash, and others were taken to jail.